|

 on.
 The severity of their plight did not deter them from bursting into a medley

 of popular songs, including ‘That’s a Fine Time To Leave Me, Loose Heel’.
+As

 they reached Bull